Team, Ultimate and Enterprise editions

 If a job has not been completed in the preceding workflow step, the confirmation indicator in the editor is red with the warning message.

 The reviser can ignore the warning and carefully go ahead with the revision but only with segments confirmed by the translator.
 If the reviser changes a segment that has not been confirmed in the preceding workflow step (in this case, translation), changes by the translator will not be propagated to the revision step afterward.

 Changes in workflow steps can be provided to anyone involved in the translation chain with a summary of the source and all versions of the translations such as translation, revision, and final review.
 An HTML table is generated with original text in the first column and a separate column for each workflow step.
-This summary cannot be shared with providers but the generated HTML file can be downloaded and distributed if required.
+This summary cannot be shared with providers (Exception: the entire project with all workflow steps is shared with Vendor) but the generated HTML file can be downloaded and distributed if required.

 To export workflow changes, follow these steps: